Economic history of Argentina: Great Depression

 Unemployed men in "Villa Desocupación" in Retiro, 1930.

 A traffic jam caused by a demonstration, Buenos Aires, 1936.
 Photo by Horacio Coppola.

-The Great Depression had a comparatively mild effect on Argentina: the unemployment rate never went above 10%, and the country largely recovered by 1935.
+In the short term, the Great Depression had a comparatively mild effect on Argentina: the unemployment rate never went above 10%, and the country largely recovered by 1935.
 However, the Depression permanently halted its economic expansion.
+American and European demand for Argentinian crops and cattle exports decreased sharply.
 Actually, much like other agricultural exporters, the economy was already in a downturn beginning in 1927, a result of declining prices.

 Argentina abandoned the gold standard in December 1929, earlier than most countries.
 For much of the previous period, the country had operated a currency board, in which a body known as the caja de conversión was charged with maintaining the peso's value in gold.
 The devaluation of the peso increased the competitiveness of its exports and protected domestic production.
 Argentina saw the value of its exports drop from $1,537 million in 1929 to $561 million in 1932, but this was by no means the most severe downturn in the region.

 In response to the Great Depression, successive governments pursued a strategy designed to transform Argentina into a country self-sufficient in industry as well as agriculture.
 The strategy of growth was based on import substitution in which tariffs and quotas for final goods were raised.
 The import-substitution process had progressively been adopted since the late 19th century, but the Great Depression intensified it.
 The government's encouragement of industrial growth diverted investment from agriculture, and agricultural production fell dramatically.